Nursling: History

+The church of St. Boniface largely dates from the 14th century with some 13th century possibly Saxon material.
+It was restored over two years from 1881 and again in 1890.

+A rectory was across the road from the church in 1778.
+It survives as Nursling House.

 O. G. S. Crawford, the archeologist, lived in Nursling during World War II, and kept much rare material from the Ordnance Survey office in Southampton in his garage.
 This foresight saved much important historical material from destruction when the offices were burnt out in an air raid.
 The cricketer William Henry Harrison was born in Nursling.

+In 1931 the civil parish had a population of 727.
+On 1 April 1932 the parish was abolished to form "Nursling and Rownhams".

 Present day

 Nursling Industrial Estate, adjacent to the M271, houses several major businesses, such as Tesco, Norbert Dentressangle and Meachers, and is ably served by transport links, the motorway giving easy access to the Southampton container terminal, as well as the motorway links to London and the Midlands.

 Nursling is also home to one of the two South Central Ambulance Service stations that serve the Southampton area.

 Grove Place is a Grade I listed building in Nursling.
 Now converted into retirement apartments, the building was originally a country house and was converted into a lunatic asylum, Later it became a private school, the Northcliffe School for boys, then, later, the Atherley girls' school, before being developed for its present purpose.